-Latest Earthquakes in the World real time data and links to more information and maps.
+Latest Earthquakes in the World This U.S. Geological Survey website has real time data and links to information and maps.

 Understanding Earthquakes This website is designed to communicate information about earthquakes to the general public.
 It features a brief history of seismology to 1910, animations of stress along a fault line, a quiz, and personal accounts of earthquakes from Mark Twain, Jack London, Charles Darwin, and John Muir.
 Also includes links to related sites.
 From the Institute for Crustal Studies, University of California, Santa Barbara.